Your basket is currently empty!

 Non-motor symptoms of Parkinson’s disease encompass a variety of manifestations such as sleep disorders, cognitive changes, mood disorders, and alterations in speech and swallowing.

-Sleep disturbances may include insomnia, REM sleep behaviour disorder, and excessive daytime sleepiness, while cognitive changes can range from mild difficulties to dementia.
+Sleep disturbances may include insomnia, REM sleep behaviour disorder, and excessive daytime sleepiness, while cognitive changes can range from mild memory difficulties to dementia.

 Mood disorders could feature depression or anxiety, whereas dysphagia and hypokinetic dysarthria represent potential alterations in swallowing and speech, respectively.